aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/copyfolder/_index.md

 ﻿---
 title: "Copy a folder to a new location in Cloud Storage"
+second_title: " online"
+articleTitle: "Copy a folder to a new location in Cloud Storage"
+linktitle: "Copy a folder to a new location in Cloud Storage"
 type: docs
 url: /files-and-storage/copy-folder/
-description: "Copy a folder to a new location in Cloud Storage"
+description: "Copy a folder to a new location in Cloud Storage programmatically via Cloud API."
 weight: 20
 ---

-Copies a folder to a new location in Cloud Storage.
+This REST API copies a folder to a new location in Cloud Storage.

 ## Copy a folder to a new location in Cloud Storage REST API